Chevrotain/chevrotain/docs/faq.md

 ### <a name="WHY_ERROR_RECOVERY"></a> Why are Error Recovery / Fault Tolerant capabilities needed in a Parser?
-For building a standard compiler that should only handle completely valid inputs these capabilities are indeed irrelevant.
+When building a standard compiler that should only handle completely valid inputs these capabilities are indeed irrelevant.
 But for the use case of building Editor Tools / Language Services the parser must be able to handle partially invalid inputs as well.
 Some examples:
 * All syntax errors should be reported and not just the first one.